-Last night I again woke up at 1:30, but it was again cloudy.
+At night I again woke up at 1:30, but it was cloudy.
 In the morning it was by far the coldest it had been during the entire trip and close to freezing.
 While packing I wished I had brought gloves.
-Today I needed to walk far.
-Initially I had thought the bus was leaving at 1 o'clock tomorrow, but yesterday I discovered it actually left at 12:10.
-I also discovered where the 2 km difference between my map and the traffic signs came from, apparently the bus stop was 2 km removed from the intersection I was heading to.
-That meant it was still 44 km of which I hoped to walk at least 34 today.
-The main road I was on wasn't very adventurous but did allow me to travel fast.
+I knew I needed to walk far this day.
+I had initially thought the bus would leave at 2 o'clock the following day, but I had discovered it actually left at 12:10.
+I also realized where the 2 km difference between my map and the traffic signs came from, apparently the bus stop was 2 km further than the intersection I was heading to.
+That meant it was still 44 km away, of which I hoped to walk at least 34 today.
+The main road I was on wasn't very adventurous but allowed me to travel fast.
 It remained cold and cloudy.
 Around 11:00 I had walked 12 km and had my first lunch, honey covered cashews.
-After I return home I am not going to eat any granola or nuts for at least a year.
+I swore that I wouldn't eat eat any granola or nuts for at least a year after I returned home.

 De Kjolur road

 At some point I noticed two animals running across the road.
-I knew there were polar foxes around here but they seemed to small for that.
-Curious what they were I check out the rocks by the side of the road.
+I knew there were polar foxes in the area but they seemed too small for that.
+Curious what they were, I check out the rocks by the side of the road.

 The road with the strange animals

 It were polar foxes after all, they were about the size of a cat.
 I noticed at least two, but they were too fast to take a good photo.
-Eventually I managed to get close enough to take a photo, which was pretty cool.
+Eventually I did manage to get close enough to take a picture, which was pretty cool.